Tray Elsa Beskow

 Designed by Catharina Kippel

 Trays with patterns by Catharina Kippel, based on illustrations by Elsa Beskow.
-The designs include Uncle Blue is skiing, Roof tray (designed especially for the Chimney sweep mugs), Uncle Blue, Pyrola, The King’s men, Dandelions, King Winter, Hare, Radish, Elves and Mrs Cabbage.
+The designs include, Poppy, Marguerite, Cornflower, Uncle Blue is skiing, The Strawberry family, Uncle Blue, Pyrola, Dandelions, King Winter, Baker, Hare, Elf family, Christmas/winter and Mrs Cabbage.

 The endearing stories by the children’s book author and illustrator Elsa Beskow have been interpreted by Catharina Kippel, a designer who has worked with Design House Stockholm right from the beginning.
 Using visual quotations from Elsa Beskow’s works Catharina stresses the humour with which Elsa so typically portrays people and nature.

 Round tray.
 Material: Veneer. Ø 35 cm (Ø 14").
 Care instructions: Dishwasher proof.